Hybrid Rate-Splitting and Sparse Code Multiple Access (RS-SCMA): Design and Performance: Simulation Results

 \section{Simulation Results}

-In this section, the average error-rate performance of the proposed RS-SCMA system for the downlink is evaluated and compared to the conventional SCMA and RSMA systems.
-All simulations are carried out using MATLAB-2023b and later versions.
-The error rate analysis considers $J=6$ users and $K=4$ resources for the RS-SCMA configuration, with 5G-NR-based LDPC codes \cite{ldpc_5g}.
-Power allocation for common and private messages is based on the \textit{ max-min} fairness (MMF) power allocation scheme \cite{mmf}, which allocates power according to the user's common and private message requirements, depending on the varying SNR.
-Using MMF, the power allocation factor at 0~dB $(P_c=0.9098)$, at 5~dB $(P_c=0.9114)$, at 15~dB $(P_c=0.9252)$, at 10~dB $(P_c=0.9156)$, at 20~dB $(P_c=0.9409)$, at 25~dB $(P_c=0.9585)$, and at 30~dB $(P_c=0.9734)$ are taken.
-The maximum overloading factor for the proposed architecture with $J=6$ users and $K=4$ resources is $\lambda_{\text{RS-SCMA}}=250\%$.
-For a fair comparison, a $250\%$ overloaded SCMA system with $J=15$ users and $K=6$ resources is designed using differential evolution \cite{Deka_DE}.
-The $250\%$ overloaded SCMA codebook is designed with the following indicator matrix:
+In this section, the sum-rate and error-rate performance of the proposed downlink SISO RS-SCMA system is evaluated and compared against conventional SCMA and SISO MC-RSMA systems.
+All simulations are carried out in MATLAB R2023b and later versions.
+Unless otherwise specified, the channel model is Rayleigh fading, and the splitting parameter is set to $\alpha=0.5$ (equal splitting).
+The RS-SCMA configuration considers $J=6$ users and $K=4$ subcarriers, resulting in a maximum overloading factor of $\lambda_{\text{RS-SCMA}}=250\%$ as per \eqref{of} .
+For the coded RS-SCMA system, 5G-NR-based LDPC codes are employed \cite{ldpc_5g}.
+The power allocation to the common and private messages follows the max-min fairness (MMF) scheme \cite{mmf_noma}.
+The corresponding common-stream power allocation factors are: $p_c=0.9098$ at 0~dB, $p_c=0.9114$ at 5~dB, $p_c=0.9156$ at 10~dB, $p_c=0.9252$ at 15~dB, $p_c=0.9409$ at 20~dB, $p_c=0.9585$ at 25~dB, and $p_c=0.9734$ at 30~dB.
+Although RS-SCMA can support any $M$-QAM modulation for common messages, QPSK is employed here for demonstration.
+For a fair comparison, a $250\%$ overloaded SCMA system with $J=15$ users and $K=6$ subcarriers is considered.
+The SCMA codebook is designed via differential evolution \cite{Deka_DE}, using the following indicator matrix: